xSlOom/Xat/README.md

 # xat
-I have decided to post stuff which are related to xat.com This can be for client bot (DPEV2) or other useful things.
+This repository will be related to xat.com ONLY and not something else. <br /> <br />